Consolidation of the Cuban Revolution: Bay of Pigs Invasion

-The CIA contemplated the idea of staging the second coming of Christ to destabilize Cuba.
-However, they did not go through with the plan.

-The Cuban government also began to expropriate from mafia leaders and taking millions in cash.
-Before Meyer Lansky fled Cuba, he was said to be worth an estimated $20M ($163,685,121 in 2016, accounting for inflation).
-When he died in 1983, his family was shocked to find out that his estate was worth about $57,000.
-Before he died, Lansky said that Cuba "ruined" him.

 In August 1961, during an economic conference of the Organization of American States in Punta del Este, Uruguay, Che Guevara sent a note of "gratitude" to United States President John F. Kennedy through Richard N. Goodwin, Deputy Assistant Secretary of State for Inter-American Affairs.
 It read "Thanks for Playa Girón (Bay of Pigs).
 Before the invasion, the revolution was shaky.
 Now it's stronger than ever."
 In response to United States Treasury Secretary Douglas Dillon presenting the Alliance for Progress for ratification by the meeting, Guevara antagonistically attacked the United States' claim of being a "democracy", stating that such a system was not compatible with "financial oligarchy, discrimination against blacks, and outrages by the Ku Klux Klan".

-Literacy campaign
+Literacy campaign and Pedro Pan

 In April the country began a massive eight-month long effort to abolish illiteracy in Cuba.
 It began in April 1961 and ended on December 22, 1961, successfully raising Cuba's literacy rate to nearly one-hundred percent.

-Although the USSR was hesitant regarding Castro's embrace of socialism, relations with the Soviets deepened.
-Castro sent Fidelito for a Moscow schooling and while the first Soviet technicians arrived in June Castro was awarded the Lenin Peace Prize.
-In December 1961, Castro proclaimed himself a Marxist-Leninist, and in his Second Declaration of Havana he called on Latin America to rise up in revolution.
-In response, the U.S. successfully pushed the Organization of American States to expel Cuba; the Soviets privately reprimanded Castro for recklessness, although he received praise from China.
-Despite their ideological affinity with China, in the Sino-Soviet Split, Cuba allied with the wealthier Soviets, who offered economic and military aid.
+Supporters of the revolution who were too young or otherwise unable to participate in the downfall of Fulgencio Batista saw the campaign as an opportunity to contribute to the success of the new government and hoped to instill a revolutionary consciousness in their students.
+Educators became a militarized profession during the Cuban Literacy Campaign.
+Castro himself claimed in a speech given in May 1961, that the Cuban Revolution had two armies, the militias commonly associated with the revolution, and his "army of literacy teachers" or alfabetizadores who were responsible for waging war against illiteracy.

+Some parents who were fearful of their children being put under military supervision and made to leave their homes to teach, had their children leave Cuba through Operation Peter Pan.